Glorious Revolution: Crossing and landing

 Although most of the warships were provided by the Admiralty of Amsterdam, officially the States General treated the operation as a private affair, allowing William use of the Dutch States Navy and army.
 The nominal commander was Arthur Herbert, but operational control remained with Lieutenant-Admiral Cornelis Evertsen the Youngest and Vice-Admiral Philips van Almonde.
 Accompanied by Willem Bastiaensz Schepers, the Rotterdam shipping magnate who provided financing, William boarded the frigate Den Briel on 16/26 October.

 With over 400 ships of various types carrying 40,000 men, the expeditionary force was the largest fleet assembled in European waters up to that date.
 (Note: There were seventy-five vessels of the confederated Dutch navy.
 Forty-nine were warships of more than twenty cannon.
 Eight of these could count as third rates of 60–68 cannon.
 Additionally, there were nine frigates, twenty-eight galliots, and nine fireships.
 Transports included seventy-six fluyts for the soldiers, one hundred and twenty small transports with five thousand horses, and about seventy supply vessels.
 Also, sixty fishing vessels served as landing craft.)
-After departing on 19/29 October, the fleet was scattered by a gale, forcing the Brill back to Hellevoetsluis on 21/31 October.
+After departing on 19/29 October, the fleet was scattered by a gale, forcing the Briel back to Hellevoetsluis on 21/31 October.
 William refused to go ashore, and the fleet reassembled, having lost only one ship but nearly a thousand horses; press reports deliberately exaggerated the damage and claimed the expedition might be postponed until next spring.

 Dartmouth and his senior commanders considered taking advantage of this by blockading Hellevoetsluis, then decided against it, partly because the stormy weather made it dangerous but also because they could not rely on their men.
 William replaced his losses and departed when the wind changed on 1/11 November, this time heading for Harwich where Bentinck had prepared a landing site.
 It has been suggested this was a feint to divert some of Dartmouth's ships north, which proved to be the case and when the wind shifted again, the Dutch armada sailed south into the Strait of Dover.
 In doing so, they twice passed the English fleet, which was unable to intercept because of the adverse winds and tides.

 With the French fleet absent in the Mediterranean, on 3/13 November, the fleet entered the English Channel in a formation 25 ships deep.
 Intended to awe observers with its size and power, the troops were lined up on deck, firing musket volleys, colours flying and military bands playing.
 The same wind blowing the Dutch down the Channel trapped Dartmouth in the Thames estuary, leaving him unable to prevent William reaching Torbay on 5 November.